 - 1 packet of Udon soup

-- Slice the beef very thinly and slice the onions.
+- Slice the beef very thinly and chop the onions.

-- Heat 1/2 tbs oil in a small saucepan over medium heat.
+- Heat 1 tbsp oil in an oven proof frying pan over medium heat.

-- Add the beef and cook until brown, then add the onion to cook.
+- Add the beef and cook until the meat colour change.

-- Open and empty the udon soup packet to the saucepan.
+- Open and empty the instant udon soup packet to the frying pan.

 - When all the roux has dissolved and the soup has thickened, turn the heat off.

-- In a separate pot, bring 2 litres of water to boil and add the udon noodle and cook it for a few minutes.
+- Meanwhile, in a separate pot, bring 2 litres of water to boil and add the udon noodle and cook it for one minute. *1

-- Turn the heat off and drain the water.
+- Turn the heat off and drain the cooking water.